 To be awarded a Butterfly Mark, brands are assessed in a holistic way, beyond a focus solely on supply chains.

 Our assessment is designed and updated every two years, and independently verified by our experienced sustainability council and external institutional partners.

 As part of the assessment process, we take into account a broad range of frameworks and certifications, making the Butterfly Mark a content rich trust mark.

 As part of the assessment process, we recognise a broad spectrum of responsible business practices and certificates related to all areas of sustainability.

 Brands that successfully complete the assessment process earn the right to display the interactive Butterfly Mark on their website as well as retailer websites and other relevant places, like packaging and care labels, making it easy for people to identify brands to trust.
 However, this is not the end of the journey.
-Brands must re-complete and pass the assessment every two years in order to retain the Butterfly Mark.
-Our community encourages continued commitment and improvement towards our shared goal of sustainability.

 The brands that do not meet our criteria are offered a tailored toolkit, including clear recommendations on how to improve as well as actions needed to be taken to retake the assessment and eventually be awarded with a Butterfly Mark.